vasquez-esteban/kreativ-software/README.md

 ## More information

-- License y Ack in the Landig Page's footer.
+- License & Credits in the Landig Page's footer.